 The next stage is to draw out the basic shapes in the piece.

-As this demonstration is more of a study into impressionist techniques rather than an exercise in developing a more finished composition you don’t have to spend too long on the drawing.
+As this demonstration is more of a study of impressionist techniques rather than an exercise in developing a more finished composition, you don’t have to spend too long on the drawing.
 I use a 3B pencil to roughly sketch in the main shapes.

 Monet often began with a rapid blocking in of the colours, as he was working within the constraints of daylight.

-When painting subjects ‘plein air’ the colours in nature can change very quickly as the sun moves position throughout the day.
-The lower the sun is in the sky, the warmer the light, with sunrise and sunset having a warm colour in comparison to the cool blue light of north light.
+When painting subjects ‘en plein air’ the colours in nature can change very quickly as the sun moves position throughout the day, the lower the sun is in the sky, the warmer the light, with sunrise and sunset having a warm colour in comparison to the cool blue light of north light.

-Monet seemed to favour this warm light as it gives such a rich variety of tones in one scene.
-Some of the light techniques he was trying to achieve only lasted for less than 10 minutes, so we have to work quick!
+Monet seemed to favor this warm light as it gives such a rich variety of tones in one scene.
+Some of the light techniques he was trying to achieve only lasted for less than 10 minutes, so we have to work quickly!

-We are using a hog hair brush so we can move the paint around quickly and easily, it will also enable you to add thicker, impasto paint in future lessons on this painting and be closer to the materials he would have used with oil paint.
+We are using a hog hair brush to move the paint around quickly and easily, it will also enable you to add thicker, impasto paint in future lessons on this painting and be closer to the materials he would have used with oil paint.